 Experience (Still) Matters

 Springing member requirements from lenders are not necessarily complex, but there is nuance to their fulfillment.
-When selecting a service company to serve as your independent manager/springing member, it helps to have experienced professionals on board, as their knowledge can often help you avoid common pitfalls in major transactions.
+When selecting a service company to serve as your independent manager/springing member, it helps to work with experienced professionals who understand this limited but important role and can quickly and seamlessly coordinate the designation of a springing member for the DLLC SPE in your transaction.

 Have additional questions about springing members or other topics referenced in this post?
 Get in touch or ask in the comments below.
 We’re happy to help!